jiandong4388/jiandong4388.github.io/_pages/about.md

 # Education

- - 2022 - Currentlt  Research Fellows. in Statistics,  Department of economics,  University of Verona(Jionting-training Ph.D., support by CSC)
+ - 2022 - Currently  Research Fellows. in Statistics,  Department of economics,  University of Verona(Jionting-training Ph.D., support by CSC)
  -  2019 - Currently  Ph.D. in Statistics, School of Economics and Management, Beihang University
  - 2016 - 2019,      M.S.  in Statistics, School of Science, China University of Mining & Technology,Beijing
  - 2012 - 2016,      B.S.  in Statistics, College of Science, North China University of Technology